maeri-project/mRNA/README.md

 1. Efficienctly search the optimal DNN mapping for MAERI
 2. Mapping space exploration tool for developers to understand the impact of mapping over MAERI
-3. Generate the Network configuration for MERI.
+3. Generate the Network configuration for MAERI.

 Detail implementation of mRNA can refer to ISPASS 2019 paper below.
 >Zhongyuan Zhao, Hyoukjun Kwon, Sachit Kuhar, Weiguang Sheng, Zhigang Mao, and Tushar Krishna, mRNA: Enabling Efficient Mapping Space Exploration for a Reconfigurable Neural